Archive for July 14, 2010

 The Larimer County Sheriff’s Office would like to caution residents against door-to-door con artists.
 These itinerant criminals known as “Travelers” and “Gypsies,” generally appear in the summertime and are often members of one family.
 Annually these professionals collectively make millions of dollars off the vulnerability of older or unsuspecting Coloradoans.
 A FRAUD ALERT! supplied by the State of Colorado Office of the District Attorney offers these observations on ...
 Full Story

 The lucky 11 children visiting the United States from Ukraine looked like happy campers on Sunday Afternoon.
 The children, ranging in age from 7 to 14-years-old are Ukrainian orphans visiting Northern Colorado as part of the Cultural Exchange Camp organized by the Ukraine Orphan Outreach (UOO) program.
 The children have had an exciting whirlwind adventure like nothing they have experienced before.
-You can read about it on the Outreach ...
+You can read about it on the Outreach website.
+Sunday was day 11 of their ...
 Full Story

 With scaffolding in place, the junior muralists have started drawing the outlines of the mural design on the wall at the Wildfire Community Arts Center.
 The designs should be completed this week, but the next step, adding the color, will not start for another week and half.